microsoft/typespec/docs/getting-started/getting-started-rest/03-handling-errors.md

 2. **Clarity**: Error models provide clear, structured information about the error, including error codes, messages, and additional details.
 This helps developers understand what went wrong and how to fix it.
 3. **Extensibility**: Error models can be extended to include additional information, such as error details, validation issues, or links to documentation.
 This makes it easier to provide comprehensive error information.
 4. **Documentation**: Error models improve the generated API documentation by clearly defining the structure of error responses.
 This helps API consumers understand the possible error responses and how to handle them.
-5. **Type Safety**: In strongly-typed languages, using error models can provide type safety, ensuring that error responses conform to the expected structure.

 ## Defining Error Models